fastily/jwiki/README.md

 #JWIKI
-jwiki is a Java client framework wrapping the [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) API.
+jwiki is a simple Java client framework wrapping the [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) API.
 It can be used by developers to create bots/tools, or to perform analytics on any Wiki with API access.

 I strongly recommend that you download the latest [release](https://github.com/fastily/jwiki/releases), as that code is stable and pre-configured to integrate with most IDEs.
 Of course, if you prefer the bleeding edge, feel free to build from the latest source code.